 Prospective PhD Students

-***The lab is not actively recruiting PhD students at this time.
-Check back for our Fall 2025 recruiting updates.
+***The lab is not actively recruiting PhD students at this time, and is unlikely to recruit during the Fall 2025 cycle.
 We do not admit PhD students at any other time during the year other than the Fall cycle, no exceptions.***

 In general, the lab hires students who are strongly aligned with our lab’s goals and our research pillars, and we are especially interested in students who intend to carry out member-research and/or want to train as research leaders and mentors.
 In general, PhD students will start with an initial period of assisting the PI with her research agenda, eventually progressing to taking direct charge of key elements of the agenda, then proposing and leading their own work related to the PI’s agenda (and available funding sources), leading to a dissertation.